-The Portfolio Manager utilizes a fundamental long/short equity strategy and intends generally to make investments in or related to the consumer (discretionary and staples), financial (including banks, asset managers, insurance, brokerage, fintech/global payment companies), healthcare (pharmaceuticals and biotechnology) and technology (software, internet), media and telecom (TMT) sectors, consistent with both the Portfolio Manager's emphasis on low carbon intensity industries and also with the historical experience and expertise of the Portfolio Manager's investment team, without considering any specific geographical allocation.
+The Portfolio Manager utilizes a fundamental long/short equity strategy and intends generally to make investments in or related to the consumer (discretionary and staples), financial (including: banks, asset managers, insurance, brokerage, fintech/global payment companies), healthcare (including: health providers/services, health insurance, medical technology/devices, pharmaceuticals and biotechnology), industrial (including: aerospace, transportation/distribution/logistics, manufacturing, equipment/machinery, infrastructure and professional services) and technology (software, internet), media and telecom (TMT) sectors, consistent with both the Portfolio Manager's emphasis on low relative carbon intensity businesses and also with the historical experience and expertise of the Portfolio Manager's investment team, without considering any specific geographical allocation.

 In managing the strategy, the Portfolio Manager seeks to implement long positions in the securities of companies it considers are potentially attractive investments both fundamentally and within its environmental, social and governance (ESG) framework, to hold over a 2-3 year time horizon.
 The Portfolio Manager will also implement synthetic short exposure through single-name fundamental shorts (based on fundamental and/or ESG considerations which are outlined below), sector-specific hedges and broader market hedges.